Marshlink line: Branch to Dungeness and New Romney

 The SER had tenuous plans to build a cross-channel passenger ferry terminal at Dungeness, which would provide a dedicated route from London to Paris.
-In 1859, the Town Clerk of New Romney suggested a line should be built from Folkestone to Rye via Dymchurch and Lydd, but the SER was not interested.
+In 1859, the Town Clerk of New Romney suggested a line should be built from Folkestone to Rye, via Dymchurch and Lydd, but the SER was not interested.
 However, in 1866 they became favourable about a branch line from Appledore, as it could support their international train proposals.
-An Act of Parliament to build the line was obtained on 30 July that year, which included a branch to Denge Beach.
-On 5 August 1873, the SER were authorised to extend the line to Dungeness with a 100 yards pier and landing stage.
+The South Eastern Railway Act 1866 (29 & 30 Vict. c. ccxxvii) giving authority to build the line was obtained on 30 July that year, which included a branch to Denge Beach.
+On 5 August 1873, the SER were authorised by the Rye and Denge-ness Railway and Pier Act 1873 (36 & 37 Vict. c. ccxxxiv) to extend the line to Dungeness with a 100 yards pier and landing stage.
 Progress stalled on the line in the 1870s and the SER were in danger of a rival railway taking over construction.

 The development of the artillery range at Lydd increased the potential for traffic, so the newly formed Lydd Railway proposed their own bill to work on the Appledore–Lydd branch line, which was passed as the Lydd Railway Act 1881 (44 & 45 Vict. c. v).
 The Lydd Railway Company was promoted by Robert William Perks.
-Construction began on 8 April 1881, with Thomas Andrew Walker as the Contractor for the work, and the line opened to Dungeness on 7 December that year.
+Construction began on 8 April 1881, with Thomas Andrew Walker as the contractor for the work, and the line opened to Dungeness on 7 December that year.
 (Note: The line was freight-only beyond Lydd; full passenger services to Dungeness opened on 1 April 1883) Most trains ran through to Ashford, though a few services terminated at Appledore.
-An act for the northward branch to New Romney was granted on 24 July 1882, the line opening on 19 June 1884.
-The line was not a financial success, and the Lydd Railway was absorbed into the SER in 1895.
+An act for the northward branch to New Romney was granted on 24 July 1882, with the line opening on 19 June 1884.
+The line was not a financial success and the Lydd Railway was absorbed into the SER in 1895.